-“The Department would be keen to hear the views of all those interested in this important issue and would invite people to come along to one of the public events.”
+“The Department would be keen to hear the views of all those interested in this important issue.”

 The outcome of this consultation and draft EQIA, including proposals for change, will be presented to a Minister in due course.

 The consultation will run until 21 December 2017.
-The consultation is available online.
+The consultation can be found online.

 Notes to editors:

-1. The consultation document ‘A Fundamental Review of Social Housing Allocations Policy’ and draft EQIA are available online, along with details on how to respond, research associated with the review, Impact Assessments and the Equality Screening document
+1. The consultation document ‘A Fundamental Review of Social Housing Allocations Policy’ and draft EQIA are available on the Department’s website, along with details on how to respond, research associated with the review, Impact Assessments and the Equality Screening document.

 2. Responses to the consultation can be made online or sent to firstname.lastname@example.org or Social Housing Policy Team, Department for Communities, Level 3, Causeway Exchange, 1-7 Bedford Street, Belfast BT2 7EG.
 The Department will also be hosting a series of public events in Belfast, Omagh, Londonderry and Craigavon.
 Details of the venues, dates and times are available